What is a Design System?

 If you have a design system in place, you won't have to make huge design decisions as you create more designs and features.
 You'll already have a library of components, fonts, colors, font sizes, etc/ to choose from, saving you time and letting you focus your effort on high-level design decisions.

 If you are working on a team, having a design system in place helps make collaboration more seamless since everyone on your team has a common language and guidelines to work off of.
 No more having to go in and correct people to fit the "feel" of your app.
+On top of that, if you invest in a logo maker and get an attractive visual of your brand, it will stick in the looker's memory for a long time.

 Design becomes part of your brand

 If you have a good design library that you consistently follow throughout your website and apps then it becomes part of your brand.
 When people see a Google product, they can tell by things like colors and buttons that it is a Google product.
 If done right, your users will better remember and recognize your brand.
+By investing in brand design, logo generator and logo animators, layouts, and styles, you ultimately invest in building brand recognition.

 Examples of Good Design Systems